boffnoff/boffnoff.github.com/_posts/2013-10-25-last-and-final-day.md

 ## Day 5 already? :(

 Somewhow this week has gone way to quickly.
-I hate the way taht time flies by when you're having fun, because this morning for example we spent 2 hours on walking me through JavaScript basics.
+I hate the way that time flies by when you're having fun, because this morning for example we spent 2 hours on walking me through JavaScript basics.
 For this we used [JSbin](http://jsbin.com/OruSetU/1/edit), and if you type in the following into the JavaScript window: